JerryFleming/PyDoc/library/weakref.rst

    the proxy in most contexts instead of requiring the explicit dereferencing used with weak reference objects.
 The returned object will have a type of either ``ProxyType`` or ``CallableProxyType``, depending on whether *object* is callable.
-Proxy objects are not :term:`hashable` regardless of the referent; this avoids a number of problems related to their fundamentally mutable nature, and prevent their use as dictionary keys.  *callback* is the same as the parameter of the same name to the :func:`ref` function.
+Proxy objects are not :term:`可散列对象` regardless of the referent; this avoids a number of problems related to their fundamentally mutable nature, and prevent their use as dictionary keys.  *callback* is the same as the parameter of the same name to the :func:`ref` function.